Bracalente Manufacturing Group (BMG) is a globally recognized manufacturing solutions provider offering a full range of machining capabilities.

 In both our 80,000 square foot manufacturing facility and headquarters in Trumbauersville, PA and our 45,000 square foot machining plant in Suzhou, China, BMG maintains an array of CNC milling equipment that allows us to provide a large number of CNC milling services.

-At our modern facilities, both of which are ISO 9001:2008 certified, we operate CNC milling equipment manufactured by industry leaders such as Makino, OKK, Hyundai, Haas, and more.
+At our modern facilities, both of which are ISO 9001:2015 certified, additionally, USA AS9100 Rev D, China TS16949:2009, we operate CNC milling equipment manufactured by industry leaders such as Makino, OKK, Hyundai, Haas, and more.
 In addition, our USA facility is ITAR registered.

 Milling is a cutting process, derived from rotary filing, which emerged during the early 1800s.
 Eli Whitney, inventor of the cotton gin, was originally credited as the inventor of the first true milling machine but, beginning in the 1950s, that claim has come under fire for possible inaccuracy.